-- If a class reaches its maximum before you register, you can be placed on a waiting list by contacting Meagan.
+- If a class reaches its maximum before you register, you can be placed on a waiting list by contacting Gary.

 All ASD offerings, other than those related to membership or fellowship, have fees.
 Fees cover some portion of the cost of the whole program, but most of the cost is covered by congregant annual pledges.
 We encourage everyone (member or not) who takes an ASD class to pledge annually.

 Roots & Wings is a six-session exploration of All Souls, Unitarian Universalism, and your own spiritual journey.
 It's also a great way to bond with a smaller group of your fellow congregants.
 Register by clicking on the link below.